Gravity-Finance/gravity-docs/docs/1.Overview/Overview.md

 # Overview

-###### Please review our Disclaimer and Terms of Service before using the Gravita Protocol or interacting with GRAI.
 Gravita Protocol is a decentralised borrowing protocol built on Ethereum that provides users with interest-free loans secured by both Liquid Staking Tokens (LST) and a Stability Pool (SP). <br/>
 <br/>
 Loans are issued in the form of minting **GRAI**, a token with similar volatility dampening mechanism as LUSD, and can be *up to 90%* of the value of a user's collateral.
 You can find more information on the maximum LTV ratio of the supported assets in our [Collateral page](docs\2.HowDoesGravitaWork\Collateral.md). <br/>